 For example, the skin is oily and dry on the cheeks in the center of the face.
 Or mixed seborrhea may appear oily on the head and dry on the front.

 Nutritional guidelines must be followed.

-Treatment of seborrhea of the skin includes daily walks, healthy sleep, sunbathing, playing sports.
+Treatment of seborrhea of the skin includes daily walks, healthy sleep, sunbathing, and playing sports.
 When there is neurosis, sedatives are prescribed to the patient.